Bipartite causal inference with interference, time series data, and a random network: Simulation Study

-Additional simulations are detailed in Supplement D. In Supplement D.1, we show that the matching estimators with\textit{out} any adjustment for measured covariates are unbiased under temporally-smooth confounding.
-These results illustrate that smooth temporal trends such as those in $X_1, W_1$ are implicitly adjusted through the time constraints, and need {\it not} be measured.
-In Supplement D.2, we assess the performance of matching methods with alternative tuning parameter values.
-Results are robust to the choice of $\delta$ and $\epsilon$, though 1-2 often returns a substantially lower number of matches under strict conditions.
-Despite some residual bias under larger $\delta'$ values in some scenarios, interval coverage is close to nominal across all scenarios.
-In Supplement D.3, we illustrate that applying covariate constraints to {\it each} match alleviates overcoverage of 95\% intervals, supporting the discussion in \cref{subsec:inference} regarding the conservativeness of our inferential approach.
-In Supplement D.4, we illustrate that confounding can be induced by predictors of the network and the outcome, even if they are not predictors of the treatment assignment, and matching estimators perform accurately in this scenario as well.
+We investigate the performance of the proposed algorithms with additional simulations in Supplement H, with details on the data generative mechanism in Supplement H.1.
+In Supplement H.2, we compare the three proposed algorithms and corresponding estimators under different sparsity levels of the exposure.
+In Supplement H.3, we consider estimation and inference in the presence of multiple outcome units.
+In Supplement H.4, we show that the matching estimators with\textit{out} any adjustment for measured covariates are unbiased under temporally-smooth confounding, illustrating that smooth temporal trends are implicitly adjusted through the time constraints and need {\it not} be measured.
+In Supplement H.5, we assess the performance of matching methods with alternative tuning parameter values.
+Results are generally robust to the choice of $\delta$ and $\epsilon$, and despite some residual bias under larger $\delta'$ values in some scenarios, interval coverage is close to nominal across all cases.
+In Supplement H.6, we illustrate that applying constraints on the covariates within {\it each} match alleviates the overcoverage of 95\% intervals, supporting the discussion in \cref{subsec:inference}.
 All the simulations are under a homogeneous treatment effect to separate the evaluation of estimation efficiency from the discussion on targeted estimand, and ease comparison of estimators.
-In Supplement D.5, we show that under treatment effect heterogeneity, results from matching estimators are representative of the matched population of exposed time periods.
-Lastly, in Supplement D.6, we find that temporal correlation in the outcome variable has minimal impact on the performance of our inferential procedure.
+In Supplement H.7, we show that under treatment effect heterogeneity, results from the proposed estimators are representative of the matched population of exposed time periods.
+Lastly, in Supplement H.8, we demonstrate that temporal correlation in the outcome has minimal effect on the performance of our inferential procedure and we compare it to an approach that uses the Newey-West variance estimator \citep{newey1986simple}.